calogica/calogica.com/_posts/2019-02-03-power-sets-combinations-ecommerce.md

                          {"order_id": 5, "product_id": "P1", "qty": 1.0}
                       ]
 ```
-In most production scenarios, this data will likely come from a database, so let's turn this sample data into pandas dataframes so we can work with tabulr data:
+In most production scenarios, this data will likely come from a database, so let's turn this sample data into pandas dataframes so we can work with tabular data:

 ```python
 df_orders = pd.DataFrame(data_orders_products)